From X-rays to High-Energy Gamma-rays: A Comprehensive Multi-Wavelength Study of Early Gamma-Ray Burst Afterglows: Multi-wavelength Analysis

 \subsubsection{Swift/BAT}

 The BAT is a wide-field coded-mask telescope operating in the 15--150~keV energy range with a 1.4 sr field of view.
 The coded mask technique of BAT provides rapid positional accuracy of 1--4 arcminutes, typically within seconds of a GRB trigger.
+The selected time intervals occur after the BAT T$_{90}$; under this assumption, any post-T$_{90}$ BAT emission is treated as part of the early afterglow.

 We obtained hard X-ray data (15–150~keV) from the BAT archive, and processed them with the \texttt{batgrbproduct} pipeline.
 We generated the spectra using the \texttt{batbinevt} task and included systematic errors with the \texttt{batupdatephakw} and \texttt{batphasyserr} commands.
 We produced the response matrix with the \texttt{batdrmgen} task.
 Using \texttt{XSPEC} (v12.15.0), we verified the exposure time of each spectrum to confirm the data availability.

 We performed a time-resolved spectral analysis with \texttt{XSPEC} using $\chi^2$ statistics.
 We fitted the spectra using a simple PL model.
 The resulting best-fit parameters, fluxes, and the photon indices ($\Gamma_{\rm B}$) are reported in Tab.~\ref{tab:bat_results}.
 For non-detections, we report a flux U.L. with a 90~\% confidence level.